sapienzaapps/galileo-terremoti/README.md

 # How to build from command line

 You should issue `make` command into project root directory.
+Make targets availables are: `all`, `clean` and `upload` (see below).

-You should use these options to compile a particular version:
+You may use these options to compile a particular version:

 * **PLATFORM** : can be `linux-x86` (default), `mac-osx` or `galileo` depending on your target system
 * **VARIANT** : platform variant; for "galileo" variants are: